LabSid-USP/RUBEM/doc/source/preprocessing.rst

-  interpolation library support with the same three parameters (``psill``, ``range``, ``nugget``); for a geographic (longitude/latitude) coordinate reference system the variogram is fit with the same great-circle distance the interpolation uses.
+  interpolation library support with the same three parameters (``psill``, ``range``, ``nugget``); for a geographic (longitude/latitude) coordinate reference system the variogram is fit with the same great-circle distance the interpolation uses;
+- No interpolated cell may equal the requested no-data value (after the negative-value policy is applied), or it would be read back as missing.